Logo link to homepage

 During 10-17 March IG reported moderate seismic activity including explosions, long-period earthquakes, harmonic tremor, and tremor at Reventador; cloud cover often prevented visual observations.
 A lava flow continued to descend the SW flank and was 1.2 m long by 13 March.

 Geological Summary.
 Volcán El Reventador is the most frequently active of a chain of Ecuadorian volcanoes in the Cordillera Real, well east of the principal volcanic axis.
 The forested, dominantly andesitic stratovolcano has 4-km-wide avalanche scarp open to the E formed by edifice collapse.
-A young, unvegetated, cone rises from the amphitheater floor about 1,300 m to a height comparable to the rim.
+A young, unvegetated, cone rises from the amphitheater floor to a height comparable to the rim.
 It has been the source of numerous lava flows as well as explosive eruptions visible from Quito, about 90 km ESE.
-Frequent lahars in this region of heavy rainfall have constructed a debris plain on the eastern floor of the scarp.
+Frequent lahars in this region of heavy rainfall have left extensive deposits on the scarp slope.
 The largest recorded eruption took place in 2002, producing a 17-km-high eruption column, pyroclastic flows that traveled up to 8 km, and lava flows from summit and flank vents.